LeanEngine Plans and Prices

 Each application created on LeanCloud comes with a free trial instance with 0.5 CPU and 256 MB memory.
 You can use this instance for learning and testing purposes.

 A trial instance will stop responding to requests when deployment is in progress.
-It will also start sleeping if no request is made in the past 30 minutes (there will be a delay for processing requests when resuming), and can run at most 18 hours each day.
+It will also start hibernating if no request is made in the past 30 minutes (there will be a delay for processing requests when resuming), and can run at most 18 hours each day.

 You can purchase standard instances for projects that demand high availability.
-A standard instance runs 24 hours a day and will not sleep even there are no requests.
+A standard instance runs 24 hours a day and will not hibernate even there are no requests.
 A staging environment will also be provided for testing.
 If you have 2 or more standard instances, you can even enable functions like load balancing and rolling deployment, which further increases the availability of your application.

 A trial instance will be provided in the staging environment so you can test your project before having it published.